Causes of thyroid cancer

 • your child.

 People with PTEN Hamartoma tumour syndrome have a higher risk of thyroid cancer.
-This is a group of rare conditions which includes Cowden’s syndrome.
+This is a group of rare conditions which include Cowden’s syndrome.
+PTEN UK and Ireland has more information.

 Weight